Responding to Students In Distress

 - Inability to communicate clearly (garbled, slurred speech, disjointed thoughts)

 - Overt suicidal or homicidal thoughts or threats

 - Individuals deficient in skills that regulate emotion, cognition, self, behavior, and relationships

 If there is an imminent threat of harm to themselves or others, call 911.

 Tools for Communicating/Responding

-- Calmly and respectfully, let the student know you have noticed they have been having difficulties.
-Use specific examples, if possible, to describe the behavior.
+- Calmly and respectfully express your concerns and share that you have noticed they have been having difficulties.
+Use specific examples to describe the behavior.

 Respond to those students who disclose their personal concerns and lives to you by:

 - Avoid judging, labeling, and/or diagnosing behaviors or a person's reality

 - Keep your own limits and boundaries in mind, do not promise anything you can't guarantee